GummyDonut/3d-origami-diagram-tool/README.md

 * Border around grid to show boundaries
 * Edit the size of the grid(append/remove)
 * Export/Import Image
+  * Update the view size to bounds of grid and then toDataURL that
 * Export/Import Save file(Might do local save and browser save)
   * AutoSave feature for recovery
 * ~~Undo/Redo history~~